jasperwreed/hogwarts-sea01-seng-ft-082420/README.md

 ## Project goals:

-* create an index displaying all hog tiles
-* render each hog name and picture in a tile
+x * create an index displaying all hog tiles x * render each hog name and picture in a tile
 * show the hog's details upon a user's click
 * filter the hogs that are greased
 * sort the hogs based on name